Jagiellonian dynasty: Turkish and Tatar wars

 The influence of the Jagiellonian dynasty in Central Europe had been on the rise.
-In 1471 Casimir's son Ladislaus became a king of Bohemia, and in 1490 also of Hungary.
+In 1471 Casimir's son Vladislaus II became a king of Bohemia, and in 1490 also of Hungary.
 The southern and eastern outskirts of Poland and Lithuania became threatened by Turkish invasions beginning in the late 15th century.
 Moldavia's involvement with Poland goes back to 1387, when Peter I, Hospodar of Moldavia, seeking protection against the Hungarians, paid Jagiełło homage in Lviv, which gave Poland access to the Black Sea ports.
 In 1485 King Casimir undertook an expedition into Moldavia, after its seaports were overtaken by the Ottoman Turks.
 The Turkish controlled Crimean Tatars raided the eastern territories in 1482 and 1487, until they were confronted by King John Albert, Casimir's son and successor.
 Poland was attacked in 1487–1491 by remnants of the Golden Horde.
 They had invaded into Poland as far as Lublin before being beaten at Zaslavl.
-King John Albert in 1497 made an attempt to resolve the Turkish problem militarily, but his efforts were unsuccessful as he was unable to secure effective participation in the war by his brothers, King Ladislaus II of Bohemia and Hungary and Alexander, the Grand Duke of Lithuania, and because of the resistance on the part of Stephen the Great, the ruler of Moldavia.
+King John Albert in 1497 made an attempt to resolve the Turkish problem militarily, but his efforts were unsuccessful as he was unable to secure effective participation in the war by his brothers, King Władysław II of Bohemia and Hungary and Alexander, the Grand Duke of Lithuania, and because of the resistance on the part of Stephen the Great, the ruler of Moldavia.
 More Ottoman Empire-instigated destructive Tatar raids took place in 1498, 1499 and 1500.
 John Albert's diplomatic peace efforts that followed were finalized after the king's death in 1503, resulting in a territorial compromise and an unstable truce.